 Architecture and 3D printing have always had somewhat of an overlap.
 The idea of creating 3-dimensional shapes comes in handy for architects and designers alike.
-Mancini Duffy, however, are taking it up a notch.
-Their new design lab revolutionises architecture and the way one can conceptualise it by implementing, not just 3D printing, but also the best and newest drones and VR technology.
+Full-service architectural design firm Mancini Duffy, are taking it up a notch.
+Their new design lab revolutionizes architecture and the way one can conceptualize it by implementing, not just 3D printing, but also the best and newest drones and VR technology.

 The lab operates 7 3D printers, a VR arena and a whole host of drones.
 Each element of the lab serves the purpose of making the intangible concepts tangible.
 “Architects think in three dimensions, and we have to translate that to someone who can’t think that way,” said Michael Kipfer, a key associate at the lab.
 “Figuring out how to make a client see what you’re seeing and give them a picture of how something works when its not yet built or even on paper is a big feat, but we’re getting closer to where visualization can be done efficiently, productively and better.”